iamonnox/tradecontrol/docs/tc_functions.md

 ## Networks

 In the section on [Assemblages](#assemblages) we imagined the entire structure and processes that make up a car modelled in a single Bill of Materials.
-In theory, you could render this model inside the Node Core, although in practice this is unrealistic; principally because of the fundamental nature of components, but also due to commercial techniques that exploit this.
+In theory, you could render this model inside the Node, although in practice this is unrealistic; principally because of the fundamental nature of components, but also due to commercial techniques that exploit this.

+The [Trade Control Network](https://github.com/tradecontrol/tc-network) is implemented in Ethereum.

 ### Consumer Networks